qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

+## About circular reference

+Circular reference being bad in mathematics does NOT mean they are also bad in programming.
+The circular reference in math theories are different to circular reference in data.
+There are many valid cases of circular references in programming (e.g. there are doublely-linked list running in Linux kernel that works fine).

+But circular reference do add risks to memory management:

+- In C/C++, if two objects point to each other, when one object destructs, the another object's reference should be cleared, or there will be risk of use-after-free.
+- When using reference counting, loop should be cut by weak reference, or it will memory leak.
+- In GC languages, circular reference has memory leak risk.
+If all children references parents, and parents references children, then referencing any child will keep the whole structure alive.

+Here are some common use cases of circular reference:

+- Case 1: The parent references a child.
+The child references its parent, just for convenience.
+(Referencing to parent is not necessary, parent can be passed by argument)
+- Case 2: The parent registers a callback to child.
+When something happened on child, the callback is called, and parent do something.
+It that case, parent references child, child references callback, callback references parent.
+- Case 3: In a tree structure, the child references parent allows getting the path from one node to root node.
+Without it, you cannot get the path from just one node reference, and need to store variable-length path information.
+- Case 4: The data is inherently a graph structure that can contain cycles.
+- Case 5: The data requires self-reference.

+## Avoid just-for-convenience circular reference

+In OOP languages, it's common that parent references child, and child references parent just for convenience.
+It's convenient because you can access parent data in child's method, without passing parent as argument.

+However, Rust is unfriendly to circular reference, so these just-for-convenience circular reference should be avoided.
+It's recommended to **pass extra arguments instead of having circular reference**.

+Note that due to previously mentioned contagious borrow issue, you cannot mutably borrow child and parent at the same time (except using interior mutability).
+The workaround is to 1. do a split borrow on parent and pass the individual components of parent (pass more arguments and be more verbose than in other languages) 2. use interior mutability (e.g. `RefCell`, `Mutex`, `QCell`).

+In a tree structure, letting child node to reference parent node can be convenient.
+If you get a reference to a node, it's easy to do things that use parent data.
+One workaround is to keep tracking the path from root node to current node (but that solution is unfriendly to mutation).
+A better solution is to use ID/handle to replace borrow.

-### The circular reference that's inherent in data structure
+## The circular reference that's inherent in data structure

-In the previously mentioned case 3 and case 4, circular reference is needed in data structure.

-Solutions:

-- Use reference counting and interior mutability (previously mentioned).
-This is **recommended when there are many different types of components and you want to add new types easily** (like in GUI).
+If the data structure inherently requires circular reference, solutions:

 - Use ID/handle to replace borrow (elaborated later).
 This is **recommended when you want more compact memory layout, and you rarely need to add new types into data** (suitable for data-intensive cases, can obtain better performance due to cache-friendliness).
+- Use reference counting and interior mutability (not recommende).
+- Use `unsafe` (only use if really necessary).

-### Self-reference
+## Self-reference

 Self-reference means a struct contains an interior pointer to another part of data that it owns.

 Zero-cost self reference requires `Pin` and `unsafe`.
 Normal Rust mutable borrow allow moving the value out (by `mem::replace`, or `mem::swap`, etc.). `Pin` disallows that, as self-reference pointer can be invalidated by moving.
 They are complex and hard to use.

-Workarounds includes separating child and use reference counting so it's no longer self-reference.
+Using things like reference counting can avoid self-reference in many cases.

 ## Use handle/ID to replace borrow